 I will begin this post by saying: this post is highly unnecessary.
-This is considering everything that’s been going on in the world, and the JOYOUS CELEBRATION that is no longer having to live under a Trump presidency in the nigh future.
+Considering everything that’s been going on in the world, and the JOYOUS CELEBRATION that is no longer having to live under a Trump presidency in the nigh future, no one needs to read about clothes.
 But, as they say, the show must go on.
-And, or W&S, and or me, the ‘show going on’ is giving you a rambling post about packing.
+And, for W&S, and for me, the ‘show going on’ is giving you a rambling post about packing.

 Usually, when embarking on a trip, I get so excited to share my packing list with you guys that I publish my blog post about it before the actual trip.
 Which may be strange to some, because how do I know what’s actually useful for a trip?
 Well, my friends, this time, I didn’t have time to publish my post in advance.
 I went on the trip.
 And I can confirm that my packing guide was, indeed, accurate and useful for a 10-day (disaster filled?)
 California roadtrip.

 Why disaster filled, you ask?
 That’s for another blog post.
 But in good news, I can attest that Madewell’s black jumpsuit performs very well when sprawled out in the sand, digging your life out of the literal desert with your bare hands!
 That’s what I call functional fashion.

 Wearing the Mille Victoria Dress in Clay (size S)